varigence/docs/bimlflex/reference-documentation/DvAppendSameAsLink.md

 # Append Same As Link

-The string to append to Same As Link names
+The string to append to Same-As Link names.

 Notes:
 * This setting is part of the `Data Vault Naming` settings category.
 * The default value for this setting is `SAL`.